Head Staff

 Sheldon Scalplock Jr. is a proud member of the Siksika Nation.
 A lifelong powwow singer and dancer, Sheldon has traveled extensively across Canada and the United States, earning multiple championships in both dancing and singing throughout his career.
 In addition to his accomplishments in the arena, he has served on numerous powwow committees as an Arena Director and Head Judge.
 Sheldon extends his heartfelt gratitude to the Lead by Example Powwow Committee for the honour of being named the 2026 Arena Director.

-Justice Cree Sr
+Justus Cree Sr

 Justus Cree Sr is an enrolled member of the Nooksack tribe of Washington and also with bloodline to the Yakama nation and Assineboine Souix.
 Justice has been arena directing since the age of 15 yrs old, he says he has been blessed to learn from many young and old on the proper respect and responsibility of taking care of the arena .
 He currently makes his home in Bonners Ferry, Idaho.

-Jarred Buffalo
+Jared Buffalo

 Jared Buffalo, also known as Asiniy Awasis, is a member of the Samson Cree Nation from Maskwacis, Alberta.
 Raised within the Pow-wow circle from a young age, Jared has carried the songs, dances, and teachings of his people throughout his life.
 His journey has taken him across North America and around the world, sharing and celebrating Cree culture on international stages.